Hana Uzaki – Learn about the controversy surrounding the character!

 Rafael Shinzo

-The post that sparked the most interest on the forum in this regard began on Twitter , where a user posted an image of the character Abby from the recent game The Last Of Us 2 , striking Uzaki .
+The post that sparked the most interest in the forum in this regard originated on Twitter, where a user posted an image of the character Abby from the recent game The Last Of Us 2, delivering a blow to Uzaki.

-Uzaki-chan - Discover the controversy surrounding the character!
+Uzaki-chan - Learn about the controversy surrounding the character!

 Several messages were shared saying:

-The Uzaki-chan controversy spread worldwide, and the series began to be attacked by feminist groups and other affiliates.
-A character from "The Last of Us 2" was immediately drawn hitting Uzaki.
-"When I saw her (Uzaki-chan) on TV, I wanted to do that" and "She doesn't deserve to live" are some of the comments posted by these groups. ”.
+The controversy surrounding Uzaki-chan spread worldwide, and the series began to be attacked by feminist groups and other associated groups.
+A character from "The Last of Us Part II" was immediately drawn hitting Uzaki.
+Comments posted by these groups included: "When I saw her (Uzaki-chan) on TV, I wanted to do that" and "She doesn't deserve to live." ”.

-Another post from the group mentions that the "average incel" (a term meaning "involuntarily celibate" and used to denigrate people who, in their opinion, cannot have sex because of their physique or personality) strongly approve of Uzaki-chan's design, but consider Abby Anderson's in The Last of Us 2 unrealistic.
-In some replies to her post, the girl clarified that "I'm short in stature with large breasts, and this embarrasses women with this body type."
+Therefore, another post from the group mentions that the “average incel” (an expression meaning “involuntarily celibate” which they use to denigrate people who, in their opinion, cannot have sex because of their physique or personality) fervently approve of Uzaki-chan's design, but they considered Abby Anderson's in The Last Of Us 2 unrealistic.
+In some replies to her post, the girl clarified that “I am short in stature, with large breasts, and this embarrasses women with this body type.”.

-However, it's worth noting that the controversy sparked a variety of Japanese opinions earlier this month.
-So the Japanese Red Cross decided to collaborate with the manga by publishing the image below of Hana Uzaki.
+However, it's worth noting that the controversy sparked various opinions among the Japanese at the beginning of the month.
+Therefore, the Red Cross Japanese decided to collaborate with the manga by publishing the image below of Hana Uzaki.

-A Western profile published that the image was pure sexual harassment.
+A Western profile posted that the image was pure sexual harassment.
 Because it was a noble campaign.

-The illustration that was used in the blood campaign was the cover art for the volume Uzaki-chan Wants to Hang Out , which went on sale in July 2019.
+The illustration used in the blood drive was the cover art for the volume Uzaki-chan Wants to Hang Out, which went on sale in July 2019.

-Finally, the controversy surrounding the character should remain in the remaining episodes and it is very likely that it will extend to other series.
+Finally, the controversy surrounding the character is likely to continue in the remaining episodes, and it's very probable that it will extend to other series.

 Via: Kudasai